State's new cases drop from 5,592 to 2,331 in one day, deaths from 72 to 41

 The number of deaths over one week is 344, an average of 49, compared with 500 the previous week.

-Florida's total of 802,547 cases is around 9 percent of the total infections in the U.S., which passed 9 million Friday, though the state only comprises 6.5 percent of the population.
+Florida's total of 802,547 cases is 8.8 percent of the total infections in the U.S., which passed 9 million Friday, though the state only comprises 6.5 percent of the population.

 In one week cases have risen by 26,296 for an average of 3,757 at 3.4 percent.
 The previous week the increase was 23,770 with an average of 3,396.
 The average since the first case, which was 244 days ago, is 3,289 per day.